angrybacon/doomsday-wiki/markdown/chapters/meandeck/brainstorm.md

 <row variant="pile">{{!BS}} {{!LED}} {{!EoA}} {{!TO}} {{!Island|RAV}}</row>

-It follows the exact sequence as the one before but you cycle into the Brainstorm rather into the mana needed for it.
-Once again, the same trick can be done if you have excess mana or the card X is a cantrip already in exchanging the cantrip for mana within the pile to enable the playing around of removal to ensure you have perfect pile to generate a zero card library on resolution of the Oracle trigger.
+This time you cycle into the Brainstorm rather than into the mana needed for it and make an imperfect pile.
+Once again, you can use excess mana or add mana in the pile if the card X is a cantrip in order to make it a perfect pile.

-Again you can make it a perfect pile too.
+Alternatively, use Consider to get rid of X and achieve a perfect pile.

 > {U} + Street Wraith + X